DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 Encryption
 ----------
-Starting with version 0.93, Die Fledermaus supports [AES encryption](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard), with 256, 192, and 128-bit keys.
+Starting with version 0.93, DieFledermaus supports [AES encryption](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard), with 256, 192, and 128-bit keys.
 Both text-based passwords and raw binary keys are supported.
 An encoder may use only text-based passwords without any options for setting binary keys, but a decoder must allow both passwords and binary keys.

 ### Changes to the format
-When a Die Fledermaus archive is encrypted, the following Die Fledermaus fields behave slightly differently:
+When a DieFledermaus archive is encrypted, the following DieFledermaus fields behave slightly differently:
 * **Decompressed Length** contains the number of PBKDF2 cycles, minus 9001.
 The number of cycles must be between 9001 and 2147483647 inclusive; therefore, the "Decompressed Length" field must have a value between 0 and 2147474646 inclusive.
 Since no uncompressed length is specified, the DEFLATE data is simply read to the end.
 * **Checksum** contains an SHA-512 [HMAC](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) of the binary key used and the (compressed) plaintext.
 * **Data** has the following structure: